 Chisinau is therefore an eclectic city that feels both Russian and Romanian.
 One will find die-hard Soviet patriots seating next to passport-holding-Romanians who want Moldova to join the European Union.

-Architecture in Chisinau
+Brutalist Architecture In Chisinau

 The city boasts a few great sights for architecture nerds: socialist modernism abounds and the city hosts a good number of impressive concrete brutalist buildings.